Los Angeles Chapter — California Association of Marriage and Family Therapists

 That’s all for this article on getting paid and how the wording you use as a clinician to talk about money matters can increase or decrease the money you earn from your client work.
 I hope you have found it to be useful, thought stimulating, supportive, and encouraging to your efforts to get paid what the therapy you provide is worth.
 See for yourself how the words you use can increase the amount of money you earn from your practice.

-The next article, the third in the Getting Paid Series on money matters conversations, will address words to use to use to refer to the services you provide, to describe your prices and fee scale, and how to introduce and talk about your sliding scale.
+The next article, the third in the Getting Paid Series on money matters conversations, will address words to use to refer to the services you provide, to describe your prices and fee scale, and how to introduce and talk about your sliding scale.

 Lynne Azpeitia, LMFT, AAMFT Approved Supervisor, is in private practice in Santa Monica where she works with Couples and Gifted, Talented, and Creative people across the lifespan.
 Lynne’s been doing business and clinical coaching with mental health professionals for more than 15 years, helping them develop their careers and practices.
 To learn more about services, training or the monthly LA Practice Development Lunch visit www.Gifted-Adults.com or www.LAPracticeDevelopment.com.